One Day in Belgrade Itinerary – What to do in Belgrade, Serbia

 One Day in Belgrade Itinerary

 Follow this guide and make the most of your trip even if you’re short on time.
-These are the top sights and things to do during your one day in Belgrade.
+There is great food to be had, parties to attend, and history and culture to learn about.
+Although Serbia may not be a famous tourist magnet as some other countries, its capital has something for just about everyone.
+This is what you can do during your one day in Belgrade.

 Visit Kalemegdan, the Belgrade Fortress